 Floral lapel pins are faux flowers that you put in your lapel.
-They may be long stem, or they simply have little button-like tabs on the back that allow you to put them through a functional lapel button hole.
+They may be long stemmed, or they simply have little button-like tabs on the back that allow you to put them through a functional lapel buttonhole.
 Either way, these have become increasingly popular in recent years, and they’re pretty inexpensive.

 They’re also extremely popular, and as such, we’ve given them their own dedicated page.
 See our guide to lapel flowers for more.

 Badges & Custom Pins